Tom Seaver, heart and mighty arm of Miracle Mets, dies at 75

 “After their improbable World Series championship, Tom became a household name to baseball fans — a responsibility he carried out with distinction throughout his life,” he said.

+He changed not only their place in the standings, but the team’s stature in people’s minds.

+“Tom Seaver hated to lose,” said Jerry Grote, his longtime Mets catcher.
+"In May of 1969, we had a celebration in the locker room when we reached .500 for the first time.
+Tom said, ‘We want more than .500, we want a championship.’”

-Seaver pitched for the Mets from 1967 until 1977, when he was traded to Cincinnati after a public spat with chairman M. Donald Grant over Seaver’s desire for a new contract.
-It was a clash that inflamed baseball fans in New York.
+Seaver pitched for the Mets from 1967-77, when he was traded to Cincinnati after a public spat with chairman M. Donald Grant over Seaver’s desire for a new contract.
+It was a clash that infuriated baseball fans in New York.

 “My biggest disappointment?
 Leaving the Mets the first time and the difficulties I had with the same people that led up to it,” Seaver told The Associated Press ahead of his Hall induction in 1992.
 “But I look back at it in a positive way now.
 It gave me the opportunity to work in different areas of the country.”